forxstz/forxstz/README.md

 ⋆ INFO ABOUT ME:

+- Please feel free to interact with me, don't be shy! ^_^
 - I am a minor, please be wary when you int with me.
 - Possible Medkit, Subspace, Shelly and Broken Spawn kin
 - I love roleplaying and being around other people!